mittwald/developer-portal/docs/api/intro.md

 ## Eventual Consistency

 The read models of our event sourced architecture are [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency).
-If you want to learn about this have a read of the [blog post about event sourcing](https://www.mittwald.de/blog/webentwicklung-design/was-ist-eventsourcing).
+If you want to learn about this, have a read of the [blog post about event sourcing](https://www.mittwald.de/blog/webentwicklung-design/was-ist-eventsourcing).
 As a consequence, changes being made by a POST, PUT, PATCH or DELETE request may take a moment until all read models are updated.
-This may cause a (GET) request executed immediately after the mutating request run into an error, typically with an HTTP status code like `404` or `403`.
-To handle this eventual consistency you can use a combination of the response header `etag` and the request header `if-event-reached`.
+This may cause a (GET) request executed immediately after the mutating request to run into an error, typically with an HTTP status code like `404` or `403`.
+To handle this eventual consistency, you can use a combination of the response header `etag` and the request header `if-event-reached`.

 To prevent the issue, you might use the event id returned in the `etag` header of the mutating request.